justindomingue/comp307/README.md

 ## Features

-- Multiple users can join a chat room by each entering a unique username on website load.
+- [x] Multiple users can join a chat room by each entering a unique username on website load.
-- Users can type chat messages to the chat room.
+- [x] Users can type chat messages to the chat room.
-- A notification is sent to all users when a user joins or leaves the chatroom.
+- [x]  A notification is sent to all users when a user joins or leaves the chatroom.
+- [x] 'is typing' message
+- [  ] Multiple rooms
+- [  ] Private messages
+- [  ] Unique usernames
+- [  ] Send audio messages
+- [  ] People joining see past 10 messages (chat history)